 This year, enrollment will be limited for both groups 400 students for skiing and 300 for snowboarding.

-Those planning to take the snowboard school must register at Canyon Sports 1844 E. Fort Union Blvd.
-(7000 South).
+Those planning to take the snowboard school must register at the aforementioned Canyon Sports location.
 Entry forms will be available on a first-come, first-served basis.
 Students need to be sure to register for either the morning or afternoon class.

 Skiers will be able to register at Canyon Sports, the Deseret Morning News offices, 30 E. 100 South, or by mail.
 Ski school coupons will periodically be printed in the newspaper.